Imran4424/System-Programming-with-C/Pthread/MultiThreading.md

 #include <pthread.h>
 ```

 pthreads (POSIX threads) is a widely used standard C language API for implementing multithreading.
-Since pthreads can not run on non-Unix Operating Systems, C++ 11 introduced it's own library `<thread>` which can implement multi-threading in platform independent manner (it can run on any Operating Systems)
+Since pthreads can not run on non-Unix Operating Systems, C++ 11 introduced it's own library `<thread>` which can implement multi-threading in platform independent manner (it can run on any Operating Systems).